vigoux/azy.nvim/README.md

 # `azy.nvim` incremental picker based of `fzy`

-This plugin provides a simple UI to selected an item from a list.
+This plugin provides a simple UI to selecte an item from a list.
 It is very much my own version of the multitude of plugins like [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim).